By: Julio Olmo

 Riding the Broad Street subway to Pattison Avenue, to see live what was then The Best Show on a Basketball Court.

-In order to feel The Real Fan Experience, we had to get there at least one hour before tip-off , so we could see Julius Erving, Big George McGinnis, Darryl Dawkins and the rest of the crew warming up.
+In order to feel The Real Fan Experience, we had to get there at least one hour before tip-off , so we could see Julius Erving, World B. Free ( Yes!
+That’s his legal name! ), Darryl Dawkins and the rest of the crew warming up.